numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 2. The current NumPy scalars will *not* change, they will not be instances of datatypes.
-This will also be true for new datatypes, scalars will not be instances of a dtype (although ``isinstance(scalar, dtype)`` may be defined).
+This will also be true for new datatypes, scalars will not be instances of a dtype (although ``isinstance(scalar, dtype)`` may be made to return ``True`` when appropriate).

-With detailed technical decisions being followed up in NEP 42.
+Detailed technical decisions to follow in NEP 42.

 Further, the public API will be designed in a way that is extensible in the future:

-3. All new API functions provided to the user will hide implementation details as much as possible.
-The public API should be an identical, but limited, version of the API used for the internal NumPy datatypes.
+3. All new C-API functions provided to the user will hide implementation details as much as possible.
+The public API should be an identical, but limited, version of the C-API used for the internal NumPy datatypes.

 The changes to the datatype system in Phase II must include a large refactor of the UFunc machinery, which will be further defined in NEP 43: